open-contracting/kingfisher-summarize/docs/index.rst

    SELECT * FROM release_summary;
    SELECT * FROM collection;

-Delete the schema
+Remove the schema
 ~~~~~~~~~~~~~~~~~

-Once you no longer need the schema, delete it using the :ref:`delete` command to free up disk space.
+Once you no longer need the schema, remove it using the :ref:`remove` command to free up disk space.
 (You can re-create it at any time using the :ref:`add` command.)

 List all schemas
 ~~~~~~~~~~~~~~~~